 All Data is a Target: Whether you are an attorney, a dentist, running a pet shop, or a Fortune 500 company, your data always remains vulnerable to threats.
 Accidents, ransomware attacks, viruses, malware, and hackers are not picky.
 They will attack your business for any number of reasons such as fulfilling a vendetta, acquiring sensitive data, or simply because they can.

 It is Easy to Lose Data: A lot of data loss occurs as a result of hardware malfunctions or human error as opposed to natural disasters.
 This means that your data is very easy to lose.

 Some Data is Invaluable: Some of your business data cannot be recovered once it is lost.

 Downtime is Not Fun: Losing data results in downtime because without it, it becomes incredibly hard for your employees to work.
 It is difficult to handle clients without their account status and contact information or to work without any of your mission-critical business applications.
 Without a sound recovery solution in place, your restoration efforts automatically become rebuilding efforts.

 Your Reputation is Essential: Downtime and losing your data will definitely affect how other stakeholders view your business as well as their relationship with you.
 A tarnished reputation can significantly hamper your business especially when stakeholders cannot trust you with their data.

 Disaster recovery and backup and recovery are not mutually exclusive.
 Actually, best practices will include both approaches.
-You need to put in place a regular and consistent data backup and recovery plan to protect your business and its data from unplanned loses.
+You need to put a regular and consistent data backup solution and recovery plan in place to protect your business and its data from unplanned losses.
 Remember that data backup is one form of a disaster recovery plan while the latter is part of an overall security plan.
 Preparing for worst-case scenarios allows you to ensure business continuity and quick recovery times for your critical business data.